Intermittent Fasting Bigger Meals and Avoiding Excessive Bloating

 When you do intermittent fasting, you allow your body to have time recuperate.
 Though consuming food doesn't seem like a lot of work, your body takes care of a whole range of complex processes while you go about your day.
 This includes producing stomach acid, digesting food, absorbing food, creating hormones, regulating blood sugar levels, and much more.

 Your digestive system can become fatigued because it needs time to cool down between meals.
+If you are interested in Dr. Berg's intermittent fasting and meal plan you can learn more here.
 If you eat breakfast right after you wake up and dinner just before bed each day, your stomach spends very little (if any) time empty.

 If your stomach isn't completely empty, then your digestive system is still working to break down food.
 It is unhealthy not to have a break from digestion—just as your muscles need time to rest before you begin exercising again.

-Intermittent fasting results in better digestion, more effortless weight loss, and better control over your hormones (including insulin, which regulates your blood sugar levels).
+Intermittent fasting results in better digestion, more effortless weight loss, and better control over your hormones (including Fat Storing Hormone, which regulates your blood sugar levels).

 Longer Fasting = Larger Meals